harsha-simhadri/big-ann-benchmarks/t3/README.md

 ### Participant_Runs_And_Submits_Benchmarks

 This is a very special case, and not all participant's will have this option.
 In this case, the participant will run the evaluation on their own.
-They will export the data to a CSV via the export.py script and send it to the Evaluators.
+They will export the data to a CSV via the export.py script and send it to the the competition evaluators.
 Participants are still required to submit a pull request and upload their best index.

 ## Evaluating_Power_Consumption